o3de/o3de.org/content/docs/user-guide/project-config/register-gems.md

 Some repositories are using git lfs to store large files.
 In this case you shouldn't use the download button as files will be omitted, but rather perform a `git clone`.
 A similar setup can be seen [in this documentation](/docs/welcome-guide/setup/setup-from-github).
 A repository uses git lfs when it contains a `.gitattributes` file at the root.
 {{< /caution >}}

 Now that you have the Gem content in local, you can use the project manager to register it.
-Simply use the **Gems** page, and use the right burger menu to finally click on **"Add Existing Gem"**.
+Simply use the **`Gems`** page, and use the right burger menu to finally click on **`Add Existing Gem`**.
 It will open a file dialog that you can use to browse to your gem folder (it should contain a `gem.json` file).

 ![Register Gem](/images/user-guide/project-config/register-gems/register-gem.jpg)